OmegaDevStudio/Selfcord-Old/README.md

 ```

 ### Deleted message sniper
-In This Code, Self bot can retrieves the most recently deleted message by the bot user and replies with the author's name and the content of the deleted message
+In this snippet, you can retrieve the most recently deleted message.
 ```python
 import selfcord